PASS PLUS DRIVING COURSE

 Driving on Dual Carriageways, which includes:

-Effective observation use of mirrors and checking blind areas judegment and planning well ahead safe separation distances joining and leaving dual carriageways lane discipline overtaking correct use of speed
+Effective observation use of mirrors and checking blind areas judgement and planning well ahead safe separation distances joining and leaving dual carriageways lane discipline overtaking correct use of speed

 Driving On Motorways, which includes: